 This includes building materials that are now suspected of posing a risk to health such as phenol-formaldehyde and ureaformaldehyde based insulation, fiberglass insulation and vermiculite insulation.
-The Inspector does not identify asbestos roofing, siding, wall, ceiling or floor finishes, insulation or fire proofing.
-We do not look for lead or other toxic metals in such things as pipes, paint or window coverings.
+Inspectors do NOT identify asbestos in roofing, siding, wall, ceiling or floor finishes, insulation or fireproofing.
+Inspectors do NOT look for lead or other toxic metals in such things as pipes, paint or window coverings.
+Health scientists can help in these areas.

 The Inspection does not deal with environmental hazards such as the past use of insecticides, fungicides, herbicides or pesticides.
-The Home Inspector does not look for, or comment on, the past use of chemical termite treatments in or around the property.
+Home Inspectors do NOT look for, or comment on, the past use of chemical termite treatments in or around the property.